jdorri/BART-news-summaries/readme.md

 # RBCxImperial News Summarisation App

-This is a prototype of a news summarisation and entity-extraction tool for a hypothetical public relations firm, ABC Relations.
-With this app, PR professionals can keep track of the potential mass of news content on their clients and react timely.
+This is a prototype of a data science tool to help Public Relations professionals keep track of the potential mass of news content on their clients and react timely.
+The work was completed during the interview stages of a PhD with Imperial's Data Science Institute and Royal Bank of Canada and makes use of a modern NLP stack of Transformers, spaCy, and Streamlit.

 ## Installation